 Every time we want to type a letter or some other document in Word or another word processor, we either use the default font or choose another one from the drop-down list at the top of the page.
-In this article, IT specialist Marcus O’Leary looks at what it is we are choosing, what exactly is a “font” and shares some top tips to ensure you stay safe when using them.
+This article looks at what it is we are choosing, what exactly is a “font” and shares some top tips to ensure you stay safe when using them.

 In fact, it is very easy to confuse typefaces with fonts.
 A typeface is a collection of letters, numbers, punctuation marks, symbols and the like, all of which have a common and distinctive design.
 This is what you see on the screen of your computer/mobile device or in written material like a magazine or advertisement.
 So what we are really choosing when we are typing a letter in a word processor is the typeface that we want to use.

 A font, on the other hand, is what is used to create the typeface.
 Once upon a time, a font would have been the lead alloy or wooden block used to create each of the characters, but today fonts exist as small software programs that create and display typefaces.

 Certain ramifications flow from this.
 As software programs, fonts are protected by copyright and so using a font without permission is an infringement of the owner’s copyright in it.
 Permission to use a font is usually granted, like with other software programs, by way of a licence.
 So when you buy a font, you are actually buying a licence to use the font software – and the font has to be used in accordance with the terms of that licence.